codeinthehole/codeinthehole.hugo/content/guides/resolving-conflicts-during-a-git-rebase.md

 We can identify the conflicting commit in several ways:

-- Look for the `Patch failed at XXXX` line in the rebase output.
+- Look for the `Patch failed at $NUMBER $SUBJECT` line in the rebase output.
 This prints the subject of the commit that couldn't be applied.
 In the above example, the offending commit has subject `Group tests into class for Account data-import serializer`.